Leo70kg/engine/doc/Multitexture.md

 repeat.
 Light mapping is also an early example of multitexture in computer games.
 Multitexture refers to the act of mixing two or more texture maps to create a new texture map.
 Multitexture is also the key to the Quake 3 graphics technology I will discuss.
-Let’s use light mapping to acquaint ourselves with multitexture:
+Let＊s use light mapping to acquaint ourselves with multitexture:

 A light map is multiplied with a texture map to produce shadows.
 It may not be clear what this means.
 At these times, it helps to think of colors as numbers between zero